-Since April 2021, Octavius have instigated a programme of engagement and awareness training for site staff, office staff and employees, this has continued in 2023.
+Octavius have instigated a programme of engagement and awareness training for site staff, office staff and employees.
 We have actively engaged with the Supply Chain sustainability school to work with them on modules for learning and development of our people.
 We have provided Site Environmental Awareness Training (SEATs), carbon and climate change awareness sessions, newsletter articles and publications.